Project updates

 Community Drop-In Event - Have Your Say

-A public drop-in session will take place in Charmouth, giving everyone the opportunity to learn more about Adaptation Plans and share their views.
+A public drop-in session took place in Charmouth on 5th February 2026, giving everyone the opportunity to learn more about Adaptation Plans and share their views.

 Why get involved?

 Community insight is a vital part of the Future Coast Charmouth project.
-By attending the drop-in session you can share your local knowledge, concerns and ideas and help shape a Plan that reflects the needs and priorities of the future community.
+By attending the drop-in session attendees shared local knowledge, concerns and ideas to help shape a Plan that reflects the needs and priorities of the future community.

 Technical Reports

 The reports also explain some of the work already undertaken and outline key updates and next steps for the project.
-We encourage community members to explore the documents ahead of the workshops to support informed and meaningful conversations.
+We encourage community members to explore the documents to support informed and meaningful conversations.

 The reports are available on the Useful Links and Info section of our webpage.